 In general, there are three major categories of necessary resources:

 As you’re studying the material tested on the exam and how to handle the different types of GMAT questions, you’ll also need to test yourself on GMAT-format problems.
-The best practice questions are the officially released past test questions from GMAC (the makers of the GMAT).
-The latest three books are The Official Guide 13th Edition, the Verbal Review 2nd Edition and the Quantitative Review 2nd Edition.
-The most recent online release is GMAT Prep 2.0 (including 2 free practice tests and some additional paid resources) and there’s also GMAT Focus (for quant only).
+The best practice questions are the officially-released past test questions from GMAC (the makers of the GMAT).
+The latest three books (as of the time this article was published) are the Official Guide 13th Edition, the Verbal Review 2nd Edition, and the Quantitative Review 2nd Edition.
+The most recent online release is GMAT Prep 2.0 (including 2 free practice tests and some additional paid resources) and there’s also GMAT Focus (for Quant only).

 You’ll want a mix of practice tests: GMATPrep (from the real makers of the test) and some tests from a test prep company.
 The GMATPrep test is the closest to the real thing, but doesn’t offer explanations or analysis of your results.
 A test prep company’s CAT will give you explanations and analysis.